Slicer/Slicer/Docs/developer_guide/script_repository/segmentations.md

 shortcut.connect("activated()", toggleSphereBrush)
 ```

-### Create keyboard shortcut for toggling a set of segments
+### Create keyboard shortcut for toggling visibility of a set of segments

 This script toggles visibility of "completed" segments if Ctrl-k keyboard shortcut is pressed: